vnmabus/rdata/docs/simpleusage.rst

-The basic :func:`~rdata.conversion.convert` routine only constructs a :class:`~rdata.conversion.SimpleConverter` objects and calls its :func:`~rdata.conversion.SimpleConverter.convert` method.
+The basic :func:`~rdata.conversion.convert` routine only constructs a :class:`~rdata.conversion.SimpleConverter` objects and calls its :meth:`~rdata.conversion.SimpleConverter.convert` method.
 All arguments of :func:`~rdata.conversion.convert` are directly passed to the :class:`~rdata.conversion.SimpleConverter` initialization method.